piStacya/CRIME_ANALYSIS_DS/README.md

 The analysis also identifies:
 - Crime trends over the years for each ICCS category
 - Countries with the highest rates for each crime type
-- Top crime categories for each country and year
+- Top crime categories for each country

 This project is purely descriptive and does not make causal claims.